Academic Year: 2009 – 2010

 Degree-seeking students on academic probation may enroll for up to 12 credit hours in the subsequent fall or spring (six hours in the summer) with approval of the academic advisor.
 Non-degree-seeking students on academic probation must meet with the Registrar in the Office of Records and Registration and may also be required to meet with a representative of the academic program in which they are taking classes.

 Students placed on academic probation for two successive terms will be academically suspended and must wait two semesters before petitioning for re-admission (summer is considered a semester).
 Appeal forms are available on the Office of Records and Registration’s website.
 Students in exceptional circumstances may appeal immediately.

 Complete details on UIS’ academic probation and suspension policy are available from the Office of Records and Registration.

 The grade-point average is determined by multiplying grade-point equivalents by the number of semester hours earned in a course, then dividing the total number of grade-points earned in all courses completed at UIS by the total number of hours represented by those courses (excluding courses with grades of ACR, AU, CR, DFR, I, NC, NR, R, or W).

 Grades are released only to students in good financial standing with UIS.
 They are assigned according to the following scale.

 D: Marginal, but passing

 F: Unsatisfactory or unofficial withdrawal.
-Courses in which F grades are earned count in determining grade-point average but do not apply toward graduation.
+Courses in which F grades are earned count in determining grade-point average, but cannot be used to meet degree requirements.

 CR: Credit, represents a grade of C or better for undergraduates or B or better for graduate students.